Best Of13 min read

 Pricing: Starting ~$14/mo (DigitalOcean 1GB) → scales with server size

-Best for: Developers who want managed infrastructure with cloud provider flexibility.
+Best for: Developers wanting managed infrastructure with real cloud provider options.
 Great for WordPress, Laravel, Magento, and custom PHP apps.

 #4.
 Railway — Best for Full-Stack Side Projects → Production

-Railway has quietly become one of the best platforms for deploying full-stack applications without overthinking infrastructure.
-Push your repo, Railway detects the framework, provisions a database (Postgres, MySQL, Redis — one click), and you're live.
-The Nixpacks build system handles most language ecosystems automatically.
+Railway has quietly become one of the cleanest platforms for deploying full-stack applications without overthinking infrastructure.
+Push your repo.
+Railway detects the framework.
+It spins up your database (Postgres, MySQL, Redis, whatever — pick one), and you're live.
+The Nixpacks build system handles almost every language.

-What I appreciate about Railway is the pricing model: $5/mo base + usage-based compute.
-You only pay for what you actually use.
-For side projects that might get traffic spikes, this is dramatically more cost-effective than paying for idle VPS capacity.
+What I like about Railway is the pricing: $5/mo base plus usage.
+You only pay for what you use.
+For side projects with unpredictable traffic, this beats paying for idle VPS capacity by a mile.

 Key Features: